gregvinton80/tech-task/README.md

-# Wiz Security Exercise - Opportunities Tracker
+# Opportunities Tracker

-An intentionally vulnerable cloud infrastructure for security demonstration purposes.
 This project showcases security detection, prevention, and remediation in a cloud-native environment.

 ⚠️ **WARNING**: This environment contains intentional security vulnerabilities. **DO NOT** use in production.